ocaml-gospel/gospel/docs/docs/language/logical.md

 ## Functions and Predicates

-It is often convenient to introduce shortcuts for terms and formulas and avoid repetitions. *Predicates* let you write named formulae definitions in Gospel comments.
+It is often convenient to introduce shortcuts for terms and formulas to avoid repetitions. *Predicates* let you write named formulae definitions in Gospel comments.
 Here is a typical example: